re:cycling

 Field Work

-To ground our understanding of how cycling infrastructure is used in practice, we conducted on-site observations and informal interviews with cyclists and pedestrians in the Jurong East vicinity, including areas around Jurong East MRT and Toh Guan Road (Blocks 285/286).
-This field work focused on how planned infrastructure performs under real usage conditions, and where gaps emerge between planning assumptions and everyday travel behaviour.
+We conducted on-site observations and interviews with cyclists and pedestrians around Jurong East MRT and Toh Guan Road to understand how planned infrastructure performs under real usage conditions.

 Image on the left depicts planned cycling routes for 2040 (purple).
 Image on the right depicts existing user routes (orange-red).